 That explanation needs to be written, but I never got around to finishing it.
 The key point is that if you want to estimate this quantity empirically should just use an appropriate time-series graphical model instead.
 Then, you recover the main utility of transfer entropy and with more general interaction structures than discrete-time multivariate series used by transfer entropy, plus you get to choose your favourite conditional independence test and your estimation theory is better, or at least not worse, and more general, or at least not less general.
 You can, for example, use an information-theoretic dependence test in that framing, if that is important to you for any reason, or a Kernel Mean Embedding, or \(\Chi^2\)…

-Transfer Entropy is a quantity summarising, between two random processes, a particular species of Weiner-causation.
+Transfer Entropy is, like Granger Causality, a quantity summarising, between two random processes, a particular species of Weiner-causation.
 As Granger summarized it

 The statement about causality has just two components: